A Short Introduction to Sport Psychology

 So how do Sport Psychologists make the difference?

-Sport and exercise psychologists concentrate on personal well-being, performance capacity, mental health and the cohesive development of the whole personality.
+Sport and Exercise Psychologists (to give them their correct title just once in this introduction piece) concentrate on personal well-being, performance capacity, mental health and the cohesive development of the whole personality.
 A sport psychologist is the independent person who facilitates in a performance environment which includes both an athlete’s training programme together with his/her personal life and lifestyle, thus enabling them to focus as near to 100% as possible effectively on competition, training schedules and on day to day living like a normal fully balanced human being.
-In parallel, a sport psychologists’ work is to also build up the confidence, self-esteem and help the individual athlete overcome his fears and barriers in his sport and every day life.
+In parallel, a sport psychologists’ work is to also build up the confidence, self-esteem and help the individual athlete overcome their fears and barriers in their sport and every day life.

 Your goals need to fit the following SMART criteria: